Our Botany club winter sowed vegetables, herbs and some flowers and started its own small garden garden outside the teachers

 Be part of a community where gardens nourish neighbors and hope grows.

-Explore the Garden Directory, join the Community Forum, and subscribe to The Garden Connection for stories, tips, and updates – plus news as we grow new resources and occasional webinars with guest speakers.
+Explore the Garden Directory, join the Community Forum, and subscribe to The Garden Connection for stories, tips, and updates.

 Catholic Garden Network Forum